Allen Vigneron: Priesthood

-Vigneron completed his graduate studies at the Catholic University of America in Washington, D.C., earning his Doctor of Philosophy degree in 1987 with a dissertation on the philosopher Edmund Husserl.
-In 1985, Vigneron was appointed professor at Sacred Heart Seminary, becoming dean in 1988.
+Vigneron completed his graduate studies at the Catholic University of America in Washington, D.C.
+He earned his Doctor of Philosophy degree in 1987 with a dissertation on the philosopher Edmund Husserl.
+In 1985, Vigneron was appointed professor at Sacred Heart Seminary, becoming its dean in 1988.

-From 1991 to 1994, Vigneron served in Rome as an official in the Vatican Secretariat of State and as adjunct instructor at the Gregorian University.
-He then returned to Sacred Heart Seminary as its rector.
-While at Sacred Heart, Vigneron removed several teachers that he perceived as straying from church dogma.
+In 1991, Vigneron served in Rome as an official in the Vatican Secretariat of State and as adjunct instructor at the Gregorian University.
+He returned to Sacred Heart Seminary in 1994 as its rector.
+While at Sacred Heart, Vigneron removed several teachers whom he perceived as straying from church dogma.
 Vigneron was raised by Pope John Paul II to the rank of monsignor in 1994.

 Episcopate

 Auxiliary Bishop of Detroit

-On June 12, 1996, John Paul II appointed Vigneron as auxiliary bishop of the Archdiocese of Detroit and titular bishop of Sault Sainte Marie.
-He was consecrated on July 9, 1996 by Cardinal Adam Maida, with Cardinal James Hickey and Cardinal Edmund Szoka serving as co-consecrators.
+On June 12, 1996, John Paul II appointed Vigneron as an auxiliary bishop of Detroit and titular bishop of Sault Sainte Marie.
+He was consecrated on July 9, 1996, at the Cathedral of the Most Blessed Sacrament in Detroit by Cardinal Adam Maida, with Cardinals James Hickey and Edmund Szoka serving as co-consecrators.

 Bishop of Oakland

-Vigneron was named coadjutor bishop of the Diocese of Oakland on January 10, 2003.
+John Paul II named Vigneron was as coadjutor bishop of Oakland on January 10, 2003.
 He automatically succeeded Bishop John Cummins as the third bishop of Oakland on October 1, 2003.

-While bishop Vigneron helped lead protests against same-sex marriage.
-At that time, he compared abortion and stem-cell research to slavery and racism.
+While bishop, Vigneron helped lead protests against same-sex marriage.

 Archbishop of Detroit

-Pope Benedict XVI appointed Vigneron as archbishop of the Archdiocese of Detroit on January 5, 2009, replacing Cardinal Maida.
+Pope Benedict XVI appointed Vigneron as archbishop of Detroit on January 5, 2009, replacing Cardinal Maida.
 Installed on January 28, 2009, Vigneron was the first Detroit native named archbishop of Detroit.

 Vigneron was elected chair of the board of trustees of Catholic University of America on June 9, 2009.
-He received the pallium from Benedict XVI on June 29, 2009, in a ceremony at St. Peter's Basilica in Rome.
-On April 21, 2011, Vigneron participated in an interfaith vigil held at the Islamic Center of America in Dearborn, Michigan.
+He received the pallium from Benedict XVI on June 29, 2009, in a ceremony at St. Peter's Basilica in Rome.In April 2011, Vigneron participated in an interfaith vigil at the Islamic Center of America in Dearborn, Michigan.

-On May 15, 2019, Vigneron published the pastoral note "The Day of the Lord", ending the practice of Catholic grade and high schools holding required sports practices and games on Sundays, in an effort to refocus that day on prayer, family and rest.
+In May 2019, Vigneron published the pastoral note "The Day of the Lord".
+This note ended required Sunday sports practices and games in Catholic schools, with the aim of refocusing the sabbath on prayer, family and rest.